 Think of information as an asset and keep this attitude as a way to seek positive outcomes to the change process.
 Information is a utility, a source of corporate knowledge.
 It is an enabler, it improves the way your staff work, and allows them to problem solve and be more creative.
 It is also a driver: information will give you the answers to tough business questions and provide steer in uncertain times.

 There are other motivators for getting serious about information management:

 - Operational excellence – being the best in your field or striving to be.
 Continual improvement is not possible without measurements and continual adjustment.

 - Product leadership – continual development driven by the market, your customers, or the people you hope will be your next customers and your nearest competitors.
 The stories are many of long-established companies who have held the market high ground and have been usurped by the brash start-up using a mobile app and a bit of machine learning, giving them the edge on time to market.

 - Customer involvement – think you know who your customers are?
 Do you know them well enough to offer the solution to their next problem?
 Get closer, be more involved, find ways to give them greater value.
 They bought your product – now what?
 What information do you have, and do you need to find that answer?

 If you only have an Information management strategy to avoid the penalties of non-compliance, then it’s a start.
-Under GDPR, UK businesses will not be allowed to store personal information indefinitely and only for a limited time for a justifiable use, and only then with the data owner’s permission.
-Can your current storage solution ensure that you are meeting compliance?
+Under GDPR, UK businesses are not allowed to store personal information indefinitely — only for a limited time for a justifiable use, and only then with the data owner’s permission.
+Can your current storage solution ensure that you are compliant?

 Using Office 365